JonathanPort/genuine-email-validator/README.md

 # Usage
 Before using, make sure to add your Mailbox Layer API key into your project's .env under: `MAILBOXLAYER_KEY`.
-Alternitively, you can pass the key through to the class when making a new instance:
+Alternatively, you can pass the key through to the class when making a new instance:

 ```php
 $service = new GenuineEmailValidator($key = 'YOUR_KEY_HERE');